ropensci/roweb3/content/blog/2021-09-30-ropensci-news-digest-september-2021/index.md

 * [rOpenSci docs are now built on r-universe](/blog/2021/09/03/runiverse-docs) by Jeroen Ooms.
 As of today, the pkgdown sites for all rOpenSci packages on our docs server are built on r-universe.

 * [How to Use System Commands in your R Script or Package](/blog/2021/09/13/system-calls-R-package) by Jeroen Ooms, Maëlle Salmon.
 Ways (not) to call the system from your R package.
+This post was featured in the [R Weekly Highlights podcast by Eric Nantz](https://share.fireside.fm/episode/87RSVeFz+YtoLm80R).

 ## Use cases